PogiNate/A.K.A./README.md

     1. Enjoy having your command line say `hi there` back to you
 5. run `aka -h` to see a full list of features.

+**Quick note:** Mostly for my own peace of mind, running `aka -d` creates a backup copy of your alias file as `.alias.bak` before cleaning out your current alias file.
+So if you really want to get rid of any sign of your aliases you'll need to manually delete that file as well.

 ## Contributing

 Pull requests and issues are very welcome.
 If you have time, please include a solution or a test with any issues you submit.